 Many traits of agronomic interest in B. napus and its diploid ancestors have been linked with transposon insertions, including an LTR-insertion linked with resistance to pod shattering and silique length (Liu et al., 2020a), and hAT, MITE, and LINE insertions linked with flowering time (Song et al., 2020).
 In B. napus, a Helitron insertion within the promoter region of the self-incompatibility gene BnSP11-1 has been linked with self-fertilization (Gao et al., 2016).
 This insertion has not been observed in the diploid ancestors, suggesting that it arose after the formation of the polyploid B. napus.

 Here most classes of transposons show a similar abundance between the A and C subgenomes of B. napus and their respective diploid ancestors B. rapa and B. oleracea (Table S2 – S4, S7 – S12).
 For example, the percentage of hAT (DNA/DTA) elements ranged from 0.8 to 0.9% in B. oleracea and 0.5 to 0.8% in the C subgenome of B. napus, and a range of 0.7% to 0.9% in B. rapa compared with 0.6% to 0.9% in the A subgenome of B. napus.
 However, other classes of transposons varied in abundance between the B. napus A and C subgenomes.
 For example, DNA/Helitron elements constitute 20.4% to 35% of the B. napus A subgenome but only 15% to 24.4% of the B. napus C subgenome, though they are similarly abundant in the diploid ancestors (22.5% to 27.9% in B. rapa, 22.5% to 23.9% in B. oleracea).
+The number of Helitrons observed here is higher than an earlier investigation into Helitrons in Brassicaceae (Hu et al., 2019) due to different computational analysis tools used.
+It is possible that the Helitrons found here are an overestimate of the true Helitron content as the accurate prediction of Helitrons remains challenging (Ou et al., 2019).

-(Hu et al., 2019)(Ou et al., 2019)Class II DNA transposons of superfamily CACTA (DNA/DTC) make up between 1.9% to 2.4% of the B. oleracea genome and 0.9% to 1.4% of the B. rapa genome.
+Class II DNA transposons of superfamily CACTA (DNA/DTC) make up between 1.9% to 2.4% of the B. oleracea genome and 0.9% to 1.4% of the B. rapa genome.
 We observed an increased number of CACTA transposons in the B. napus C subgenome compared to B. oleracea (2.4% compared with 1.9%).
 The greater abundance of CACTA elements in B. oleracea compared to B. rapa has been observed before (Alix et al., 2008) and CACTA elements have undergone several rounds of amplification since B. rapa and B. oleracea divergence.
 Similar CACTA expansions have been observed in amphidiploid cotton compared with its diploid ancestors (Chen et al., 2020b), though in our study the difference may be due to repetitive elements collapsing in the B. oleracea assembly, while they were assembled correctly in the more complete B. napus assembly.
 A recent high-quality genome of B. napus cv.
 ZS11 (Chen et al., 2020a) found similar recent repeat expansions compared to the diploid ancestor which supports our findings.

 Factors influencing gene loss propensity in the three pangenomes